 Training in medicine and dentistry is given in professional schools and is based on a broad and strong preparation in the liberal arts.
 This is true for podiatry and veterinary medicine as well.
 Critical analysis and reasoning skills, clear speaking, and writing are necessary skills in these professions.
 Clinical exposure with patient contact, volunteer service, and research are examples of important experiences.
 Personal attributes such as integrity, concern for the well-being of others, unselfishness, professionalism, compassion, personal maturity, and a deep commitment to a life of service are highly sought by leaders in the health professions.

-Premedical students should be aware that there will be a major change in the MCAT in 2015.
+Students should be aware that there will be a major change in the MCAT in 2015 and some changes in the DAT in 2015.
 School-specific changes in medical school admissions requirements will be coming as well.
 Changes in course prerequisites may align with courses required to sit the MCAT.
-Admissions requirements may also include competencies (academic, personal, and interpersonal) and foundational concepts in science.
+School-specific admissions requirements may also include competencies (both academic and personal, interpersonal and intrapersonal) and foundational concepts in science and social and behavioral science.
 To prepare for MCAT 2015 students should take Introductory Biology (CHEM 236, 237, 341, 342; BIOL 241, 242; and PHYS 221, 222 (or 231, 232).
 MATH 231, 232, , and CHEM 461 are also required by many schools.
-Additional courses, such as ANTH 353, 361; BIOL 317, 331, 332, 334, 336, 356, 362, 364, 374, 381; CHEM 355; COMM 221, 362; CSCI 135, 231; AHS 351, 368, 369, 381, 452; ; PSYC 268, 317, 348, and SOC 228, 238, 364, 383 may be helpful toward the student's preparation for professional training.
+Additional courses, such as ANTH 353, 361; BIOL 317, 331, 332, 336, 356, 362, 364, 374, 381; CHEM 355; COMM 221, 362; CSCI 135, 231; AHS 351, 368, 369, 381, 452; ; PSYC 268, 317, 348, and SOC 228, 238, 364, 383 may be helpful toward the student's preparation for professional training.
 SCI 229 (Internship/Seminar in the Health Professions) is highly recommended and provides an opportunity for an approved internship in a health profession, to study the issues affecting the quality and form of health care in America, and to make an informed choice of a vocation in the health professions., ), General Chemistry ( , , Organic Chemistry ( , ), Biochemistry ( ), Introductory Physics ( - ), Introductory Psychology ( ) Introductory Sociology ( ), and Statistics ( , ).
 Regardless of the major selected at Wheaton, students planning on these careers must take the following pre-professional courses which meet the minimal entrance requirements for most medical and dental schools:

 Because competition for entry into medical schools is significant, strong performance in academic course work and national admissions tests (MCAT) is essential.
-In 2012 there were 43,548 applicants nationwide.
-Of these applicants, 19,735, or 45.3% were offered acceptance to at least one medical school and 18,018 accepted applicants matriculated.
-Applicants who were accepted in 2012 nationally had an average GPA of 3.5 – 3.75.
-A holistic review of applicants includes evaluation of their experiences, attributes, and metrics.
+In 2013 there were 46,454 applicants nationwide.
+Of these applicants, 20,519, or 44.2% were offered acceptance to at least one medical school and 19,525 accepted applicants matriculated.
+Applicants who were accepted in 2013 nationally had an average GPA of 3.5 – 3.75.
+For competency-based admissions, a holistic review of applicants includes evaluation of their experiences, attributes, and academic metrics.
 Good planning and careful preparation by Wheaton students and a comprehensive advising and counseling program provided by the Health Professions Office combine to enhance the possibilities of acceptance into medical school.

 Students can receive basic preparation for many allied health careers such as optometry, nutrition and dietetics, health systems management, pharmacy, audiology, speech-language pathology, physical therapy, occupational therapy, health information management, physician assistant, and public health.
 Students generally pursue a major, receive a B.S. degree, and continue their studies in clinical or graduate programs, although some choose to transfer prior to completing requirements for a degree from Wheaton College.
 The Health Professions Office maintains catalogs and information concerning health careers, and is available for advice and counsel concerning course selection, types of programs, and the application process.

 Students completing the 3/2 Liberal Arts/Nursing program will receive two degrees—a Bachelor of Arts or Sciences from Wheaton and the appropriate professional nursing degree from the nursing school (B.S.N., M.S.N.).
 Three years are spent at Wheaton in the pursuit of general education and basic science courses.
 The Liberal Arts Nursing major then may continue in one of two tracks.
 The first option is to transfer to a CCNE or NLNAC-accredited baccalaureate nursing program and complete the B.S.N. in an additional two years.
 Wheaton is affiliated with Emory University for students who wish to follow this option.
 The second possibility is to transfer to an entry-level graduate program.
 Wheaton currently has a formalized arrangement with Vanderbilt University that permit students to enroll in an entry-level master's program.
 Vanderbilt University requires two years but includes clinician/specialist/practitioner certification.
 At the end of this program, the student receives an M.S.N. in addition to the Wheaton degree.
-Students may also complete a major of their choice while completing admissions requirements for nursing school.
+More highly educated nurses are desirable in the nursing profession.
+Wheaton's nursing program must remain dynamic and reflect changes at the nursing schools and in the nursing profession.
+Thus, students may also complete a major of their choice while completing admissions requirements for nursing school.
 Rush University offers the Generalist Entry Master of Science in Nursing (GEM) which has a B.S. or B.A. degree for an admission requirement.
+Johns Hopkins University also requires a baccalaureate degree for admission to their nursing programs.
 All graduate programs require the G.R.E. aptitude test or M.A.T. as part of the application process.
-In collaboration with Case Western Reserve University students may pursue the Doctor of Nursing Practice degree (MN/MSN/DNP).
+In collaboration with Case Western Reserve University students may pursue programs leading towards the Doctor of Nursing Practice degree (MN/MSN/DNP).

 Since prerequisites vary somewhat with nursing schools, students are strongly encouraged to contact the Director of the Health Professions early in their freshman year.
 This permits assistance and planning in course selection and with fulfilling other admissions requirements.

 In addition to general education courses, basic natural and social science courses required by Wheaton (and by most professional nursing programs) include the following: CHEM 221, 222, 241; AHS 351 and AHS 361 or BIOL 321; , and at least four semester hours of upper division natural science courses (BIOL 364 strongly recommended); PSYC 101, 268 (or other statistics course), and PSYCH 317; SOC 115, and SCI 229 or BIOL 317.
 Additional affiliate-specific courses may be required by the nursing schools (BIOL 381, AHS 368).
 The Bible general education requirement for students in the 3/2 nursing program is BITH 111, 211, 213, and 316 for a total of 12 hours.
+A required number of hours at the nursing school are necessary to fulfill and complete the requirements for the LA/N major.
 A student applying to the LA/N major should have at least three years of high school mathematics, one year of high school chemistry and biology, and at least two years of foreign language.

+A joint program arrangement with IIT allows students to take engineering courses at the IIT main campus in Chicago while still enrolled at Wheaton during the first three years of the five year program.
 The IIT program includes aerospace, architectural, biomedical, chemical, civil, computer, electrical, and mechanical engineering and will involve commuting to the IIT main campus in Chicago.
-The advantages of this program are that students can spend all five years living on one campus, spread out their general education requirements over 5 years, and start taking engineering courses in their sophomore year.
-Students register through Wheaton College and IIT for the courses taught at IIT.
+Some courses may be made available on internet upon request.
+Students must register at both Wheaton College and IIT for the courses taught at IIT in the first three years.
 Refer to IIT catalog for course descriptions.

-Students who complete all Wheaton College liberal arts requirements by the end of their fourth year may participate in the commencement ceremonies of that year.
+In all cases a transcript from the engineering school indicating that all engineering requirements have been met must be received by the Wheaton registrar before the Wheaton Liberal Arts Engineering degree will be conferred.
+Students who complete all Wheaton College course requirements by the end of their fourth year may participate in the commencement ceremonies of that year.

 ENGR 201.
 Engineering Mechanics I – Statics.
 Systems of units; gravitation; Newton’s laws of motion; equilibrium and free-body diagrams; particles, forces and moments; structures in equilibrium; centroids and center of mass; moments of inertia; friction; beam loadings; cables; fluids; virtual work and potential energy; particle kinematics; and, rotating bodies.
 Prerequisites: and or .